mahtab-nejati/BuiScout/README.md

       $ cd [Path_to_BuiScout_Location]/BuiScout
       ```

-  2. Make sure the files `BuiScout_build_image.sh`, `BuiScout_run_container.sh`, `process.sh`, and `convert.sh` have executable.
+  2. Make sure the files `BuiScout_build_image.sh`, `BuiScout_run_container.sh`, `process.sh`, and `convert.sh` are executable.
 To make these files executable, in your Bash command line and in the same working directory, run:
       ```shell
       $ chmod +x ./*.sh
       ```